michigandaily/piping-bag/README.md

 [^note]: For now, ask @yum25 for the pipe credentials.
 It should be added to 1password later.

-## Milestones:
+## Milestones

-- M1 - Naive upload script (.zip) to AWS Lambda and AWS EventBridge
+- M1 - Naive upload script (.zip) to AWS Lambda and AWS EventBridge ✅️
 - M2 - Naive helper function to pipe scraper data into an AWS S3 bucket
-- M3 - Configurable upload script using config file
+- M3 - Configurable upload script using config file ✅️
-  - Should allow configurable lambda start time and end time
+  - Should allow configurable lambda start time and end time ✅️
   - At this point, is already usable/useful for basic elections scraping
+  - Consider adding support for uploading docker images 🟠
 - M4 - Configurable helper function to pipe scraper data into specific AWS S3 bucket
-  - The data configuration/schema for AWS S3 should be set at this point
+  - The data configuration/schema for AWS S3 should be set at this point 🟠
   - While developed separately, its best if config for helper and upload script are the same
+  - consider adding support for uploading custom layers provided by pipe - multilanguage solution for AWS S3 upload helper functions
 - M5 - Helper function to collect all existing data from one scraper into a JSON response (Similar to an API service)
 - M6 - Developer testing and verification
   - Important to assess any footguns, embed preventative measures in the code to prevent developers from overwriting important S3 buckets or lambdas